cuter-testing/cuter/README.md

         sudo make install

   If this sequence of commands does not work for you, follow the instructions in Z3's [GitHub repository](https://github.com/Z3Prover/z3/).
-  Also, make sure that Z3Py (Python Interface) is installed.

 4. **Protocol Buffer Compiler**